Psychological Access Plus

 A range of services are available for people with mental illness, drug and alcohol issues or who are at risk of suicide or self-harm.

 Psychological Access+ mental health professionals include psychologists, social workers, mental health nurses, occupational therapists and Aboriginal and Torres Strait Islander health workers with specific mental health qualifications.

 GPs will continue to play the central role in the provision and coordination of physical and mental health care within the primary care setting.

-PCCS' CEO, Dr James Baker, explains more about the program here with a brief 10-minute presentation.
+PCCS' CEO, Dr JR Baker, explains more about the program here with a brief 10-minute presentation.

 Who is eligible?

 Patient eligibility for services include, but are not limited to:

 - People at risk of suicide, or having suicidal thoughts

 - People experiencing, or at risk of, homelessness